Sausage Gravy and Biscuits

 Ingredients

-• Add the pepper, and stir to combine
+- Add all others and stir to just combine

 Notes